An Intro to Automations

 - Sending converted visitors to your Email Marketing System

-- Labeling visitors based on actions (eg. customer, member, prospect, competitor).
+- Tagging visitors based on actions (eg. customer, member, prospect, competitor).

 - Sending email to your sales team when interesting leads visit the website